 You pretty much had to rely on that approach, as there wasn’t a proper alternative.

 It was hardly a case where you’d have enough money to fund the recording session, pay for promotion and organize tours, all by yourself.

-In today’s climate, the notion of a leading figure or the “big boss” in the industry has kind of disappeared.
+In today’s climate, the notion of a leading figure or the “big boss” in the industry has disappeared.

-The process has been kind of democratized in a way.
+The process has been democratized in a way.
 Anybody with a bit of influence and credibility can become your gateway to musical success.

-So, you might be a bit confused as to where to point your guns at.
+So, you might be a bit confused about where to point your guns.

 Today’s music industry has become a highly complex and interconnected web of labels, promoters, and independent entrepreneurs that don’t seem to have a fixed hierarchy anymore.

 Just something to bear in mind when choosing whom to sell your soul to.

 So What Does Selling Your Soul Mean In Music Usually Mean?

 I’d say it means giving up your musical integrity (artistic or financial) in favor of the short-term money and fame you’d get in return.